Which Type of Dieter Are You? Four Obstacles to detox

 Do you eat in response to stress?
 Turning to food for comfort often results in eating high-calorie foods.
 Loneliness, fatigue and financial pressure are just a few triggers that can undermine a diet.
 Afterward, you feel bad that you binged, feel a sense of self-defeat and continue the cycle of using food for solace.

 Type Two: Fad Dieter

-Do you jump from one diet to another to lose weight fast?
+Do you jump from one diet to another to detox?
 Fad diets often eliminate important food groups.
-Some people try deatox diets to stimulate weight loss.
+Some people try deatox diets to stimulate detox.
 Although a deatox program can be part of a successful diet, it must be supported with adequate nutrition.
 Fad diets can be rewarding at first but difficult to maintain.
-Eventually, you go back to your old habits and don’t lose weight.
+Eventually, you go back to your old habits and don’t detox.

 Type Three: Rationalizer

 Are you a rationalizer?
 “If I eat a high-calorie dessert now, I’ll skip supper tonight.”
 “I’m just a bit overweight.
 One more piece of pizza won’t hurt.”
 “I’ll eat a snack now so I don’t get hungry later.”
 With these rationalizations, you undermine your confidence.
 The result is weight gain.